-This recipe makes a crusty on the top and chewy in the inside brownie with the right level of sweetness.
+This recipe makes a crusty on the top and chewy on the inside brownie with the right level of sweetness.

 And just like my other recipes, this dairy-free chocolate brownie recipe doesn’t take much time to make.
 It literally takes 10 minutes of preparation and 40 minutes of baking.

-Firstly, you get your baking tray ready.
-Grease and flour the side of your tray and line the bottom with greaseproof paper.
-And put all the flour, cocoa powder and salt in a mixing bowl.
+Firstly, put the flour, cocoa powder and salt in a mixing bowl.

-Secondly, beat the eggs and the sugar just until all the sugar dissolves.
+Secondly, beat the eggs and the sugar in a jug until all the sugar dissolves.
 Then stir the oil in until all is well mixed.
 You can use a hand whisk, a handheld mixer or a handheld blender.

 Bake at gas 4/ 350°F/ 180°C for about 40-50 minutes until the surface is solid to touch but you can feel it slightly soft on the inside.

-Thank you for reading the post.
-I hope you are now interested to try the recipe.
-When you do, will you share with me your views on the recipe in the comments below (leave a reply)?
-I will really appreciate it.
-And please feel free to share this post with your loved ones.
+Thank you for checking out this dairy-free chocolate brownies recipe.
+I hope you are now interested to try it.
+When you do, please share what you think about the recipe in the comments below (leave a reply) I will really appreciate it.

 - A quick chocolate mousse with two ingredients only.